Endre Bajcsy-Zsilinszky: Youth and education

 His multifaceted abilities exhibited themselves in his first year of university.
 He read a lot of Széchenyi's works, and in addition to his law studies, he also signed up to study history of philosophy.
 His second year in school brought him a lot of exciting experiences and intellectual enrichment.
 He ended up spending two semesters at the universities of Leipzig and Heidelberg.
 During his sojourn in Germany, his interests increasingly focused on the world of politics.
 The developing political situation in Germany increased his incentive to study with greater diligence.
 And yet, in spite of his commitment to his studies, there was time for self-improvement.
 During his stay in Heidelberg, he developed numerous friendships and social contacts, which required him to extensively socialize.

 On April 24, 1908 he completed his political science studies, and on December 5, he received his doctorate in law.
 In the autumn of 1909 he enlisted in the 1st Imperial and Royal Hussars in Vienna as a volunteer, and in September 1910, he received his reserve officer's commission.

 At this time, through a conflict by his Békéscsaba family, András L. Áchim, one of the founders of the Hungarian Peasants party, was shot to death by Endre's brother, Gábor Zsilinszky.

 Career

-Following these events, from October 1910 on, he worked as a junior law clerk, established friendships, and improved his social life.
+Following these events, from October 1910 on, Endre worked as a junior law clerk, established friendships, and improved his social life.
 He lectured in political citizens' circles and contributed articles to the Women's circle.
-In February 1912, he entered public life and found employment as the apprentice steward of Alsókubin in the comitatus (county) of Árva.
+In February 1912, he entered public life and found employment as the apprentice steward of Alsókubin (Dolný Kubín) in the comitatus (county) of Árva.
 At first, he worked without remuneration, then received a minimal annual salary of between 1,300 and 1,400 kronen.